isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-10-15-post-s-r-nathan-50-stories-from-my-life.md

 *Sometimes even civil servants must be willing to face danger, as I discovered after terrorists hijacked a vessel in Singapore harbour.
 Fortunately, the incident ended without bloodshed.*

-In 1974, when I was director of the Security and Intelligence Division at the Ministry of Defence, hijackers seized the Laju, a small ferry owned by Shell, the oil company.
-By the time I reached the Marine Police headquarters, the Laju was being shadowed by a police patrol boat.
+In 1974, when I was director of the Security and Intelligence Division at the Ministry of Defence, hijackers seized the *Laju*, a small ferry owned by Shell, the oil company.
+By the time I reached the Marine Police headquarters, the *Laju* was being shadowed by a police patrol boat.
 Finally, it came to a halt, surrounded by police, customs and Singapore Maritime Command vessels.

 The hijackers put a message in a bottle.
 They announced they were the “Japanese Red Army and Popular Front for the Liberation of Palestine”.
 They threatened to kill their hostages unless they were allowed to leave Singapore for an “Arab” country.
 At that stage we did not know who the hostages were, or how many there were.

 We learned subsequently that there were four terrorists.
 Two of them were Japanese and two Arab.
 Earlier, they had set off explosive charges against four oil tanks on Pulau Bukom.
 They had unexpectedly been spotted, and had had to make a rapid escape.
-They had run to the Shell jetty, where they had hijacked the Laju, which was waiting to take passengers.
+They had run to the Shell jetty, where they had hijacked the *Laju*, which was waiting to take passengers.
 These would have included children crossing from the island to Singapore to attend school.
 Fortunately, they had not actually boarded the vessel.
 Five crewmen were being held hostage.

 Negotiations were begun, mostly by loudhailer, by Superintendent Tee Tua Ba, head of the Marine Police, stationed on his patrol boat.
 The terrorists asked for the Japanese ambassador to be summoned.
 When we didn’t respond, they sent a radio message: “Sunset time is blowing up time.”
 Finally, when the ambassador appeared, and after some negotiation, they turned against him, threatening that if the Japanese police were involved, blood would flow.